What are the characteristics of fibrous connective tissue?

 Other than fibers, it also consists of a few cells and little ground substance.
 Its cells include fibroblasts, macrophages, leukocytes, plasma cells, mast cells, and adipocytes.

 In general, it serves to support and absorb shock in your bones, tissues, and organs.
 It also provides strength to the inner layer of your skin.
-Thus, allowing it to withstand the stresses associated with joint movements.
+Thus, it allows it to withstand the stresses associated with joint movements.

 This high-strength and stretchy tissue also help to absorb movement’s shock.
 As a result, it assists in protecting vital organs and tissues.
 There would be damage to your organs if they were not supported by fibrous connective tissue.